"Oats were great...until feedbag taken away. Felt horses no longer welcome. And made to wear a blanket on 90 degree days? Neigh, I say!"

 Okay...in fairness, system might well prove excellent therapy for any so inclined who can afford it, and is probably worthy of being cultivated -- at appropriate places.

 But diverting age-old prime focus Stewart Springs in order to facilitate it?
-A place so accessible and rich with healing energies that it naturally fosters, often with boost of radical body freedom, such altered consciousness, peak experiences, transcendent awareness, and thus, profound body-mind-spirit healing?
+A place so accessible and rich with healing energies that it naturally fosters, often through catalyzing boost of radical body freedom, such altered consciousness, peak experiences, transcendent awareness, and thus, profound body-mind-spirit healing?

 ...without any help from dry, super-structured workshop intensives and long-term instruction on how to get yourself and others enlightened: This week only, $2,000 off two-year credential program.
 Become certified graduate of Institute and start making big bucks doing same thing teaching and enlightening others!